Can You Inherit Credit Card Debt?

 Table of Contents

-While such questions can only be answered by a licensed attorney in your jurisdiction, when someone passes away, the executor generally turns to the person’s estate first to pay off any remaining credit card balances and other debts.
-If the deceased person has more debts than they have assets, the creditors may be out of luck and will likely have to take a loss.
-Still, that doesn’t mean that your parents’ debts won’t affect you.
+If the deceased person has more debts than assets that could be sold, the creditors may be out of luck, and will likely have to take a loss.
+Still, that doesn’t mean your parents’ debts won’t affect you.

-Unsecured debts (i.e. credit card debt)
+Unsecured debts (such as credit card debt)

 Inheritances as defined by a will